 Reisig had imagined that the bath would consist of being sudsed up and a pitcher of water thrown at him to finish off, the way it was done in Rat-Town.
 A tub, like dirty dishes are drowned in?
 Exactly.
 He will shortly be installed in one of several oversized containers used two or three times yearly for the bulk wash, and once in a while for another purpose.

 The dog is coaxed into the warm water.
 Dru leans over the side with a bar of soap in her hand.
-She is soon drenched from Reisig’s delighted splashing.
+She is soon drenched from Reisig’s excited splashing.